Stephens County License Hearing Guide

 Related Guides

-Stephens DUI License Suspension & ALR Hearing: Protect Your Driving Privileges
+Stephens County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-This is the single most important piece of information you need to know.
-You have only 15 days from the date of your DUI arrest to request an ALR hearing.
-This deadline is non-negotiable, and missing it will result in an automatic suspension of your driver's license.
+Following a DUI arrest in Stephens County, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+This is an extremely important deadline.
+Missing it will result in the automatic suspension of your driver's license.

-Where to Request: The hearing is requested through the Texas Department of Public Safety (DPS).
+- Where to Request: The hearing request must be submitted to the Texas Department of Public Safety (DPS).

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your arrest, your Texas driver's license will be automatically suspended.
-You will receive a notice from the DPS informing you of the suspension start date and duration.
-This suspension will take effect regardless of the outcome of your criminal DUI case.
+- What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended.
+There are very few exceptions to this rule, so acting quickly is paramount.

 Automatic License Suspension